roytang/blog/content/posts/2007/11/states-champs-2007-data.md

 url: /2007/11/states-champs-2007-data/
 ---

-I still have no idea what to play for Lorwyn Standard, so I was eagerly awaiting this year&'s States/Champs results.
+I still have no idea what to play for Lorwyn Standard, so I was eagerly awaiting this year's States/Champs results.
 There are already partial results up at MTG.com, and I had some time so I did some of my programming hocus-pocus and extracted some fun data.

 [